-Ski Stimulator: NOK 75 ($9.00)
+Ski Stimulator: NOK 95 / $10.80

-Opening hours: seasonal, 10:00 am to 6:00 pm every day between October to April
+Opening Hours: Seasonal, 10:00 am to 6:00 pm every day between October to April

-How to get there: metro 1 towards Frognerseteren, stop at Holmenkollen & walk 10 minutes from the station
+How to Get There: Metro 1 towards Frognerseteren, stop at Holmenkollen & walk 10 minutes from the station

 #7.
 Royal Palace (Kongehuset)

-The Royal Palace is the official residence of the Norwegian monarch, His Majesty King Harald V and Her Majesty Queen Sonja.
+Still wondering what to do in Oslo?
+Well you can visit the Royal Palace, the official residence of the Norwegian monarch, His Majesty King Harald V and Her Majesty Queen Sonja.
 It was built in the 19th century, in a neo-classical style, surrounded by gardens, ponds & statues.

 Changing of the guards takes places every day at 1.30 pm.
 Guided tours of the Royal Palace are offered every day in the summer.

-Guided tours: everyday in the summer at 12:00 noon, 2:00 pm, 2.20 pm and 4:00 pm
+Guided Tours: Everyday in the summer at 12:00 noon, 2:00 pm, 2.20 pm and 4:00 pm

 #8.
 Stortinget (Parliament)

 The Parliament building of Norway is called Stortinget & has been the seat of the National Assembly since 1866.
-It can only be visited on a guided tour.
+It can only be visited on a free guided tour.

 - Summer: weekdays at 10:00 am & 11:30 am